 There are many pet stores that sell wheatgrass home kits.
 Everything is provided in the cat and all you have to do is to add water and sunlight.

 There are also some online stores that specialize in selling cat grass.
-So if you are looking for a harder to get type of cat grass then these online pet stores are your best bet.

 Conclusion